awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

 !!! note "Note"
     All your data pipelines are applied to the above QuickSight costs, even the visualizations managed outside the solution.

+## Logs and Monitoring
+The solution utilizes CloudWatch Logs， CloudWatch Metrics and CloudWatch Dashboard to implement logging, monitoring and visualizating features.
+The total cost ranges from $7 to $14 per month and may fluctuate based on the volume of logs and the number of metrics being monitored.

 ## Additional features